privacygmail cleanupemail security

 How it works:

-1. Tool runs entirely in your browser on your local device
+1. The tool runs entirely in your browser on your own device

-2. Connects to Gmail API directly from your browser
+2. It connects to the Gmail API directly from your browser

-3. Downloads email metadata to your browser memory
+3. It downloads email metadata into your browser memory

-4. Analyzes data locally on your personal device
+4. It analyzes the data locally on your machine

-6. Critical: Emails never leave your device or browser
+6. The key part: your emails never leave your device or browser

 Technical architecture: